10 questions for couples to ask each other after a year together

 10What moments from your childhood shaped who you are today?

 Even if you met your partner in grade school or you grew up in the same town, we all have moments from our childhood that shaped our formative years and made us who we are as adults.
-What are your favorite childhood memories?
+Some questions for couples to ask each other in this topic could be: What are your favorite childhood memories?
 Who were your role models and closest relationships back then?
 Conversely, asking questions about the tough parts of childhood will help you understand your partner as they are now.